AlaSQL/alasql/README.md

 ### AlaSQL ?
 Google Maps

 Pinpointing data on a map should be easy.
-AlaSQL is great to prepare source data for Google Maps from for example Excel or CSV making a one unif of work for fetching and identifying whats relevant.
+AlaSQL is great to prepare source data for Google Maps from for example Excel or CSV making a one unit of work for fetching and identifying whats relevant.
 See more about [Google Maps and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Google-maps)